Qadeer1813/Data-Science-and-Machine-Learning-Decision-Trees/README.md

 **Decision Tree and Random Forest**

 # Project Description
-The purpose of this project is to predict whether a loan application should be approved or rejected based on the applicants details
+The purpose of this project is to predict whether a loan application should be approved or rejected based on the applicants details in this dataset

 # Data Source
 The dataset that was used for this project can be downloaded from https://www.kaggle.com/datasets/granjithkumar/loan-approval-data-set